European Conference on Mobile Robots

 mobile human-robot systems.

-The 10th ECMR will be held in Bonn, Germany in September 2021.
+The 10th ECMR will be held as an online event, hosted by the University of Bonn, Germany in September 2021.

 The conference format is single track with invited keynotes,

 Contributed papers and posters are selected via a thorough peer review process.